 How did tithing manage to slip by the Cross?
-When Yehoshua gave up His life on the cross, He said, "It is finished!"
-To confirm this, the veil of the Holy of Holies was rent from the top to the bottom, indicating that by the hand of God, Heaven is now open to all who receive Yehoshua as their Saviour.
+When Yeshua gave up His life on the cross, He said, "It is finished!"
+To confirm this, the veil of the Holy of Holies was rent from the top to the bottom, indicating that, by the hand of God, Heaven is now open to all who receive Yeshua as their Saviour.

 Ministers need to stop putting this burden on the Church that people who don't tithe are cursed.
 Isaiah 52:1– 3 says "Awake, awake; put on your strength, O Zion; put on your beautiful garments, O Jerusalem, the holy city: for henceforth there shall no more come into you the uncircumcised and the unclean.
 Shake yourself from the dust: arise, and sit down, O Jerusalem: loose yourself from the bands of your neck, O captive daughter of Zion.
 For the Lord says, You have sold yourselves for nothing: and you shall be redeemed without money."

 Hallelujah!
 It is not tithing that sets us free from curses.
 It is the victory of the Cross that has done so.
-Oh the precious Blood of Yehoshua!
-What a shabby thing it is to suppose that tithing is what still engages God to rebuke the devourer, now that our Saviour has come.
+Oh the precious Blood of Yeshua!
+What a shabby thing it is to suppose that tithing is what still engages God to rebuke the devourer now that our Saviour has come.

 I attend churches that preach tithing because I don't know of any that don't subscribe to this doctrine, but I usually avoid the ones that really push it and take about twenty minutes of valuable time to take up the offering.
 It has been a wilderness experience in some ways to challenge the status quo.
 I go to church because I need to be under the good kind of authority that pastors can exert, to hear the good things that they sometimes teach, and to have fellowship with other Christians, as well as opportunity to share what God has given me for the Body of Christ.
 The shadow that the tithe doctrine casts, however, makes me feel like I am walking on a tightrope, instead of dancing in a meadow of relationships, which is what the Church ought to be to those who are washed in the Blood of the Lamb.